Get Your Eggs Benny Here: 5 delicious diners to discover in North Bay

 by | Jun 10, 2021 | Culinary, Eat, Fall, Spring, Summer, Winter

 The “ultimate” North Bay diner is highly contested among locals, especially when it comes to breakfast.
 Since two eggs, bacon, home fries and a side of toast is pretty much standard fare across the country, the deliciousness is in the details—and the ambience.
-Here are a few diners that can compete for the title of North Bay’s ultimate breakfast spot.
+Here are a few diners that can compete for the title of North Bay’s ultimate breakfast diner.
 Which one is your favourite?

 Burger World has two newly renovated locations at 1308 Algonquin Ave and 1405 Hammond St, just off Highway 11/17 at the southern end of the city.
 Each location is equally delicious and serves homestyle breakfast all day.
 Their big selection of omelettes, sandwiches, sides, good coffee and the kid’s menu is great if you have a gang to feed.
 In warmer months both locations have outdoor seating for safer dining and ample parking.